✅ What Is Bulgogi (불고기) ?

 ✅ How It Is Usually Served

-Bulgogi is widely available across Korea, from casual restaurants to large barbecue chains, and in many restaurants, it is cooked directly at the table on a grill or shallow pan.
+Bulgogi is widely available across Korea, from casual Korean restaurants to barbecue restaurants.
+Depending on the restaurant, it may be cooked directly at the table on a grill or shallow pan, served already cooked, or prepared in a pot with a small amount of broth.

-The meat cooks quickly, and diners usually eat it together with rice and various side dishes (called banchan).
+The meat cooks quickly and is usually eaten with rice and banchan, the small side dishes commonly served with Korean meals.

 Common ways to eat bulgogi include:

-• With rice, as the main dish of the meal
+• With rice as the main part of the meal

 • With side dishes such as kimchi, pickled vegetables, or seasoned greens

-In some places, bulgogi may also be cooked in a brothy style with vegetables and glass noodles, which is slightly different from the grilled version but still uses the same marinated beef.
+In some restaurants, bulgogi is served in a broth-style version with vegetables and glass noodles.
+This version is less like grilled meat and closer to a light beef stew, but it still uses the same sweet and savory marinated beef.